-I’ve always been a lover of curry, but this one really had me trying something new.
+I’ve always been a lover of curry, but this one really had me excited about trying something new.
 I rarely experiment with new flavors anymore, but this was the first time I was trying paneer.
 It is fantastic!

 If I had to describe paneer, I’d say it’s very creamy and rich, and really added a good texture to the curry.

 If you have the wiggle room, you can add an onion to this – I have done it before and it adds a nice sweet note to it, along with a texture boost.

 - 1 cup crushed tomatoes

 - 1 ½ teaspoons garlic paste

 - 1 ½ teaspoons ginger paste